Draw to Remember

 • Write a message such as ‘Lest we forget’.

-• Involve your students in brainstorming or research, for example:
+• Involve children in brainstorming or research, for example:

 • What are the three branches of Australia’s Defence Force?
 What symbols or uniforms do they wear?